Query mode syntax

 Advanced text operators | Wildcards and proximity searching for text searching | W5 * ? | Search logic | Use * for multi-character wildcards Use ? for single-character wildcards For proximity search use W with the number of words ex.
 W5 Note: for non-roman alphabets like Japanese, Korean, and Chinese the proximity operator will look within N characters rather than words |

-Nested queries | Nesting fields and logic for complex queries | TAC=(rocket AND engine AND (nitrogen OR hydrogen)) | Search logic | Be careful with overly complex nesting though as it can become difficult to follow and read |
+Nested queries | Nesting fields and logic for complex queries | TAC=(rocket AND engine AND (nitrogen OR hydrogen)) | Search logic | Be careful with overly complex nesting though as it can become difficult to follow and read.
+We recommend breaking complex nesting into multiple queries and then combining them.
+For example: S1 AND (S2 OR S3). |

 T=() | Title | T=(rocket) | Text | Text will search against fields in the Project's language.
 To search in specific languages you can append the ISO 2-digit language code to the command. |